-SCDHEC Regulation 61-81, State Environmental Laboratory Certification Program, requires laboratory proficiency testing to assure the validity and quality of the data being generated to comply with state regulations.
-Proficiency testing is a method used to validate a particular measurement process.
-It is used to evaluate a laboratory's performance against pre-established criteria by testing the same samples at other laboratories and comparing the results.
+SCDHEC Regulation 61-81, State Environmental Laboratory Certification Program, requires laboratory proficiency testing to assure the validity and quality of the data being generated.
+Proficiency testing validates a particular measurement process.
+It is used to evaluate a laboratory's performance against preestablished criteria by testing the same samples at other laboratories and comparing the results.
 SRS laboratories performing NPDES and drinking water analyses maintained state certification for all analyses after achieving acceptable results in SCDHEC-required proficiency testing.

-During 2020, onsite and subcontracted laboratories participated in water pollution and water supply performance evaluation studies.
-Onsite laboratories reported proficiency of 100%, and subcontracted laboratories reported proficiency greater than 92% for the parameters tested for NPDES and drinking water laboratories.
+During 2021, onsite and subcontracted laboratories participated in water pollution and water supply performance evaluation studies.
+Onsite laboratories reported proficiency of 100%, and subcontracted laboratories reported proficiency greater than 95% for the parameters tested for NPDES and drinking water laboratories.
 Both onsite and subcontracted laboratories maintained SCDHEC certification for all analyses at SRS.